Ahmed-Bishr/Ahmed-Bishr/README.md

 ## 🚀 About Me

-I'm a passionate software developer with **1.5 years experience in cross multiplatform (CMP) development**, and currently a Master's student in Artificial Intelligence & Machine Learning.
+I'm a passionate software developer with 1.5 years of experience in cross multiplatform (CMP) development, and currently a Master's student in Artificial Intelligence & Machine Learning.
 My skills span AI, cross-platform development, automation, math, and open source.
 I love creating and sharing solutions that push technology forward!

+My ultimate goal is to become a Fullstack AI Engineer, mastering everything from training AI models to managing infrastructure and delivering end-to-end products.

 > ⚡ _P.S.
 Most of my best wizardry happens in private repos... so if my contribution graph looks quiet, just know I’m secretly busy building cool things behind the scenes! 🤫_